Hartorn/htf-db/README.md

 # HTF
-HTF - Hartorn's Framework (core part)
+HTF - Hartorn's Framework (database part)
 Java Framework for Web development

 This project aims at making available a light and easy to use framework for Web Application in Java.